umple/umple/CONTRIBUTING.md

    case.

 Please try to be as detailed as possible in your report.
-Include information about your Operating System, and your Umple version (if not using the latest).
+Include information about your Operating System and the version of the compiler you are usig.
+Please make sure you are using the latest version of Umple.
 Please provide steps to reproduce the issue as well as the outcome you were expecting!
 All these details will help developers to fix any potential bugs.